mariam-farrukh/Sprint-Challenge-Applied-JavaScript-v2/README.md

 1. What is the DOM?

+The DOM (Document Object Model) is an API.
+It acts as a bridge between the code and the browser so that you can manipulate your code.

 2. What is an event?

+An event is used with functions and it allows specific behaviors on a webpage.
+A click event will allow certain things to happen to the webpage when a specific item (that you assign with your code) is clicked.

 3. What is an event listener?

+An event listener is the code that enables the functionality for the page to register an event.
+Once the event has occured, it will allow the specific behavior (click, scroll, etc.) to take place.

 4. Why would we convert a NodeList into an Array?

+NodeLists are array like, but they are browser API, not JS API.
+Because of this we are not allowed to use methods provided by arrays (like .map()).
+We would convert the NodeList into an array so we can access those other methods.

 5. What is a component?

+A component is a reusable code that can perform a function or form a UI element.

 ### Git Set up